Lennix/HappyAuction/readme.txt

     - item.rtime:   auction remaining time in milliseconds.
     - item.xtime:   auction expire time in UTC seconds.

+- haItemStat(pattern) -> stat
-- haItemStat(stat) -> stat
+- haItemStat(pattern, substring) -> stat
     Convenience function for looking up an item stat quickly.
-Always returns a stat object.
-Will contain 0 values if not found.
-This allows example: if haItemStat('dexterity').value1 > 200 then
+Item stat text searched is from item tooltip.
+This will always return a stat object and will contain 0 values if the matched stat is not found. if haItemStat('dexterity').value1 > 200 then
-            -- i has item over 200 dex
+            -- item has stat with over 200 dex end
-        end
-    to always succeed even if the item has no dexterity stat.
-    - stat.name:     stat name. example: 'Attack Speed %'
+    - pattern:       pattern to search stat text. matched from beginning.
+    - substring:     do substring search instead of matching from beginning.
+    - stat.text:     stripped stat text from tooltip
     - stat.value1-4: stat values. for most stats only value1 will be used.

-SETTINGS:
+ETC:
+- haGetAccount() -> account
+    Returns the account name of the logged in account.
+Like haGetInstance() this is useful to identify the D3 client in a multiple client setup.
+    - account:      active account name

+- haGetGold() -> gold
+    Returns your total gold balance.
+    - gold:         gold balance.

 - haGetInstance() -> instance
     Returns a client instance number to distinguish one client from another when running multiple D3 clients.
+The instance number will match the hotkey number found in bin/Settings.cfg.
     - instance:     Unique from 1 to 32.

+- haLogout()
+    Forces a logout.
+This will trigger haSetLogin() if it's enabled.
+Combining this with the delay parameter in haSetLogin is a good way to have your bot "cool down" once in a while to reduce risk of detection... assuming input limit errors aren't forcing you to logout already.

 - haSetGlobalDelay(delay)
     Adds a global delay to every future action taken.
 This includes delays not available to haSleep such as the individual actions taken by